 A Comparison of Commercial Flat Roofing Materials and Types

-by | Feb 22, 2022 | Flat Roof Materials
+by | Feb 22, 2022 | Flat Roof Materials and Types

 The main goal of any roofing project is to avoid water penetration.
 Flat roof buildings and flat roofing systems are installed with a slight pitch to keep water from pooling in order to mitigate the risk of leakage.
 If the material used on your flat roof develops a crack or hole or the seams are not sealed adequately, water will eventually penetrate and cause damage.